Disaster response

 Community foundations are perfectly placed to distribute emergency funding when disaster strikes.

-Using their extensive connections with local charities, voluntary organisations, local authorities and donors, community foundations can act quickly and efficiently.
+Using their extensive connections with local charities, voluntary organisations, local authorities and donors, community foundations can act quickly and efficiently in an emergency.

 Acting in a natural disaster